Mastering the Dark ‘N Stormy

 - 1 lime wedge

-In a highball glass filled with ice, pour in the rum, then fill the glass with ginger beer.
+In a highball glass filled with ice, pour the rum, then fill the glass with ginger beer.
 Squeeze the lime wedge into the cocktail, then drop the lime wedge into the glass.
 Professional bartenders like the experts at The Bartender Company in the San Francisco area use freshly squeezed juice instead of the lime wedge and add a couple other “secret” ingredients.
 Others may simply garnish the glass with the wedge.
 However you spell it and however you make it, the Dark and Stormy blends autumnal and summer flavors into one refreshing cocktail favorite that’ll help anyone weather the storm.